-New Haven Farm Home’s semi-rural farm based property is set on a picturesque landscaped 16 hectares in the Hawkesbury town of Freemans Reach.
-This calming environment provides individuals the perfect place to learn and develop skills in a safe, tranquil space, with more opportunities to interact with animals and landscape than are usually offered in suburban locations.
+New Haven Farm Home’s residence on Reserve Road is a semi-rural farm based property set on 16 hectares of picturesque landscaped surrounds.
+The location is known as ‘The Farm’ and is positioned within the Hawkesbury town of Freemans Reach.
+This calming environment provides individuals the perfect place to learn and develop skills in a safe, tranquil environment, offering more opportunities to interact with animals and the land than are usually offered in metropolitan locations.

 Architecturally designed gardens with wheelchair accessible pathways connect all buildings alongside the ‘Bill and Lola Walk’, enabling a safe stroll around the property and garden areas.

-Many of the residents have mastered daily living skills such as cooking, laundering their own clothes, cleaning their own rooms and working together with their housemates to care for shared living areas such as kitchens and lounge rooms, and challenges such as managing financial matters – skills previously unknown to some.
+Many of the residents have mastered daily living skills such as cooking, laundering their own clothes, cleaning their own rooms and working together with their housemates to care for shared living areas such as kitchens and lounge rooms.
+In addition residents are encouraged to tackle challenges such as managing financial matters, skills previously unknown to some.

-While the Farm provides a quiet country environment to clients, it is located within close proximity to the Windsor and Richmond town centres.
-Clients access local communities on a regular basis as a part of their person-centred programs, participating in leisure and recreational activities as well as employment and day programs and day to day activities such as shopping and banking.
+While ‘The Farm’ provides a quiet country environment to its residents, it is located within close proximity to the Windsor and Richmond town centres.
+Clients access local communities on a regular basis as a part of their person-centred programs, participating in leisure and recreational activities, employment and day programs and day to day activities such as shopping and banking.

-Earlier this year, Michael, who lives at New Haven Farm Home, dressed up and enjoyed a night out of dinner and opera with his support worker.
+Earlier this year, one of New Haven Farm Home’s residents, Michael dressed up and enjoyed a night out of dinner and opera with his support worker.